apache/spark/docs/sql-ref-syntax-ddl-drop-function.md

 ### **TEMPORARY**

-If specified, the function created will be local to session.
-On close of session it will be removed.
+Should be used to delete the `temporary` function.

 ### **IF EXISTS**

-If specified will not throw any exception if no function exists.
+If specified, no exception is thrown when the function does not exist.